smuuf/primi/docs/language_reference.md

 # Language reference

 ## Syntax
 Primi is built with a familiar PHP/JS/C-like syntax. **Statements are separated using the `;` semicolon character**.
-If there's no need to put multiple statements on a single line, the newline character can be used as statements' separator, too.
+If there's no need to put multiple statements on a single line, statements can be separated with newline, too.
 Both of these syntaxes are therefore valid:

 - Using semicolons *(recommended)*:
     ```